Dratkowski/Geo_Image/README.md

 Example:

     GeoImage_venv\Scripts\activate
-STEP 3) Now that your venv is active, you can install Whisper within this venv.
+STEP 3) Now that your venv is active, you can install Picarta within this venv.
 NOTE: if you close the terminal you will need to reactivate the venv.
 Make sure that you have downloaded the file "requirements.txt" and place it in your directory Installing dependencies:

     pip install -r requirements.txt
 "pip" is the code you will use to install most python libraries and dependencies.